Software-Knife-and-Tool/retrograde/lumino/docs/rotor.md

 { "mask": INT }
 ```

-Set the tube blanking mask, range is 0..255.
+Set the lamp blanking mask, range is 0..255.
+Bits 0 and 6 are the indicator lamps.